PaddlePaddle/FastDeploy/poros/README.md

 ## Description

-Poros is an AI Inference Accelerator based on Pytorch and TensorRT.
-It can provide a lower inference latency comparing with original TensorRT.
-Poros mainly works on the IR layer (torchscript), that means it supports the models from Pytorch , ONNX, TensorFLow and any other framework that can be converted to torchscript.
+Poros is an AI Inference Accelerator for pytorch.
+It can provide a lower inference latency comparing with original model.
+Poros mainly works on the IR layer (torchscript), that means it supports the models from Pytorch, ONNX, TensorFLow and any other framework that can be converted to torchscript.
-For now, Poros supports GPU and XPU1 and XPU2( BAIDU-Kunlun) Device, It's welcomed to add additional devices.
+For now, Poros supports GPU and XPU1 and XPU2(BAIDU-Kunlun) Device, It's welcomed to add additional devices.

 ## How It Works